What is Pupil Premium?

 Schools are free to choose how to spend the Pupil Premium in the way they think will best support those children.
 This can e.g. be academical/pastoral support and/or providing financial assistance.

-A link to the DfE page, containing further information about the rationale behind the Pupil Premium, can be found here.
+A link to the Department for Education (DfE) page, containing further information about the rationale behind the Pupil Premium, can be found here.